machikania/phyllosoma/pcconnect/README.md

 Use gcc.
 In windows, CygWin is required.

 ## How to use
-1.Place "connect.ini" file in the same directory where a.out or a.exe exists
+1. Place "connect.ini" file in the same directory where a.out or a.exe exists
-2.Create "machikap" directory in the same directory.
+2. Create "machikap" directory in the same directory.
-3.Place the files (for example, MACHIKAP.BAS) to be transfered to MachiKania in the machikap directory.
+3. Place the files (for example, MACHIKAP.BAS) to be transfered to MachiKania in the machikap directory.
-4.Edit the files in machikap directory for your purpose.
+4. Edit the files in machikap directory for your purpose.
-5.Run a.out or a.exe.
+5. Run a.out or a.exe.
-6.Reset MachiKania to transfer the files.
+6. Reset MachiKania to transfer the files.

 ## Settings
 Edit "connect.ini" file for configuration.
 It is necessary to specify the device to connect (for example, /dev/ttyS2, /dev/ttyACM0).